The Ultimate Guide to Opening an Art Gallery

 For more information, check out our handy guide on creating an event venue business plan.

-4. Design your space
+4. Design a space that inspires

 Now it’s time to consider your art gallery location.
 The venue should be easy for guests to access.
-When Michael first opened his gallery, he chose a “gallery building” in Chelsea.
+When Michael Foley first opened his gallery, he chose a “gallery building” in Chelsea.
 A prime location ensured that people visiting other galleries would also come to his.
 His current gallery resides on a business street in the Lower East Side, which naturally receives good foot traffic.

 Also, remember that an accommodating layout is key.
 Art galleries need to have enough space to hold several collections of art for show as well as in storage if possible.
 Don’t forget you need to be able to host receptions.
 That means a space large enough that allows people to socialize and move around.

-5. Rent out your space
+5. Rent out your space for extra income

 After you’ve opened your gallery doors, you should think about others ways to make money beyond selling art.
 One way to do this is by renting your gallery for events, meetings, and even photo or film shoots.

-As we mentioned briefly in the introduction, you can list your space right on Peerspace.
+And as we mentioned briefly in the introduction, you can list your space right on Peerspace.

 Doing so offers you tons of benefits besides the obvious cash flow.
 For instance, it allows you to set your own schedule and fill your space’s downtime with bookings.
 You will also get to maximize your space while bringing in potential new art buyers.
 People may be interested in the type of art you sell, but they have to find your gallery first!